- sonjac1978

 *Please note, this is an example and a study of two separate clients and projects.
 The complexity of your own project can change the amount of time spent on a project.
 For example: if your project needs a custom furniture model designed especially for your needs, this will affect the length of time spent one the project.

-For all your rendering, drafting, virtual design assistant needs, please call: 959.209.4523, or email me: sonja@capasso-interiors.com
+For all your rendering, drafting, virtual design assistant needs, please call: 561.801.8655, or email me: sonja@capasso-interiors.com

-CHIEF ARCHITECT - AUTOCAD - PHOTOSHOP - SKETCHUP
+CHIEF ARCHITECT - AUTOCAD - SKETCHUP